Subaru-PFS/spt_target_uploader/docs/docs/issues.md

 A night used for the visibility check starts at 18:30 and ends at 5:30 on next day.
 This is subject to change.

+### What is the definition of "fiberhour"?

+For example, one fiberhour corresponds to observing 1 objects for 1 hour.
+It is actually equivalent to 4 objects for 15 minutes.

 ## Known Issues

 ### Result of pointing simulation varies with the identical input targets